 In general, ensuring a candidate is a behavioral and cognitive fit for a role leads to better hires.
 But with a product manager especially, it’s important to look for culture fit.
 This person will be working with employees across your organization.
-It’s important they fit the culture so they can champion it in their daily work.
-(Click here to download questions for culture fit).
+It’s important they fit the company culture so they can champion it in their daily work.
+(Click here to download questions for culture fit.)

 To ensure behavioral and cognitive fit, make science a part of your recruiting process.

 Our PI Behavioral Assessment™ identifies candidates’ innate behavioral drives.
 After someone takes the assessment, we assign them one of 17 Reference Profiles.
 These show us what drives that person’s workplace behaviors and helps ensure job fit.

 Our PI Cognitive Assessment™ measures a person’s ability to learn new things.
 If someone’s cognitive score doesn’t fall within the range you set in your Job Target, they’ll likely struggle to succeed.